kevinkovalchik/RawQuant/docs/RawQuant_Instructions_ver-Mar2018.md

 ## RawQuant

 This guide describes the install and use of RawQuant.
-This guide was updated last on March 22, 2018.
+This guide was updated last on May 29, 2018.

 #### System Pre-Requisites

 Our starting point is a blank Windows system.
-Windows is required for MSFileReader.
-We recommend uninstalling MSFileReader and Python if they are already installed as the order of installation is important for RawQuant.
+The newest version of RawQuant uses RawFileReader from Thermo Fisher, which does not have any specific system requirements.
+However, this guide will only demonstrate installation on a Windows system.

 RawQuant does not have any specific system requirements, although the script may run slowly on older machines.
 The computer we are using in this walkthrough has the specs: